Another leafy green vegetable that type 2 diabetics should consider adding to their diets is bok choy.

-- Baby bok choy…a miniaturized version of bok choy found in Asian and Chinese supermarkets
+- Baby bok choy…a miniaturized version of bok choy that can often be found in Asian and Chinese supermarkets

 - Chinensis bok choy…do not form heads and have smooth, dark green leaf blades, much like mustard greens or celery

-- Bok choy is becoming more and more popular here in America and can be used in many different ways—including salads, soups and stir-fries.
+Bok choy can be used in many different ways—such as salads, soups and stir-fries.